Joining and taking part

 Which voice part should I sing?

-It’s entirely up to you!
-Please choose a part which fits your vocal range and feels comfortable for you.
+It’s up to you!
+Please choose a voice part which fits your vocal range and feels comfortable for you.

 Our engineers are adept at balancing parts so please don’t worry about us ‘needing’ more of a certain voice type.